-- (10j) to makemakes or permit allows selections or closures of sites or locations of facilities, i or makes or issues or denies permits for programs, services, activities or facilities that: - (1A) that have the purpose or effect of excluding exclude persons from, deniesying them the benefits of, or otherwise subjecting subjects them to discrimination under any program, or activity, or service; - (B2) that have the purpose or effect of defeatingdefeat or substantially impairing impair the accomplishment of the objectives of the program, or activity, or service with respect to a person of a particular ethnic group identification, religion, age, sex, color, or with a physical or mental disability on the basis of inclusion in a protected class. - (b) This subsection applies to any covered entity engaging in permitting activity, or site or facility selection, notwithstanding that other covered entities have issued, allowed or made permits or selections relating to the same program, activity, site or facility.
+- (g) to otherwise limit a person in the enjoyment of any right, privilege, advantage or opportunity enjoyed by others receiving any aid, benefit or service resulting from the program or activity; - (h) to deny a person the opportunity to participate in programs or activities that are not separate or different, despite the existence of permissibly separate or different programs or activities; - (i) to utilize criteria or methods of administration that: - (1) have the purpose or effect of subjecting a person to discrimination on the basis of ethnic group identification, religion, age, sex, color, or a physical or mental disability; - (2) have the purpose or effect of defeating or substantially impairing the accomplishment of the objectives of the recipient's program with respect to a person of a particular ethnic group-identification, religion, age, sex, color, or with a physical or mental disability; or - (3) perpetuate discrimination by another recipient on the basis of ethnic group identification, religion, age, sex, color, or a physical or mental disability. - (j) to make or permit selections of sites or locations of facilities: - (1) that have the purpose or effect of excluding persons from, denying them the benefits of, or otherwise subjecting them to discrimination under any program or activity; - (2) that have the purpose or effect of defeating or substantially impairing the accomplishment of the objectives of the program or activity with respect to a person of a particular ethnic group identification, religion, age, sex, color, or with a physical or mental disability. - (b) This subsection applies to any covered entity engaging in permitting activity, or site or facility selection, notwithstanding that other covered entities have issued, allowed or made permits or selections relating to the same program, activity, site or facility.